Raffaele Rossi: Death

 His health began to decline at the start of 1947 and the papal doctor advised total rest.

 Rossi died in Crespano del Grappa during the night on 17 September 1948 and was buried at the Santa Teresa al Corso d'Italia church.
 He was discovered dead in his bed (a slight smile on his face) with three books at his side: one was the Bible and another was The Imitation of Christ.
 He had moved to Crespano del Grappa the month prior due to failing health and resided with the Scalabrini Fathers.
 Pope Pius XII said that Rossi's contribution to the Church was great and would be recognized in the future.
 The pope also referred to Rossi as "almost their second father" in relation to the Scalabrini Fathers due to his great closeness and extensive work with them.

 Beatification process

-His cause of sainthood commenced on 23 April 1976 under Pope Paul VI and he was titled as a Servant of God.
+His beatication process commenced on 23 April 1976 under Pope Paul VI and Rossi was titled as a Servant of God.
 The diocesan process for the investigation was held in Rome and closed in 1979 before the Congregation for the Causes of Saints confirmed on 29 March 1985 that the process was valid.
-The Positio was submitted to the C.C.S. in 1989 for further evaluation and underwent theological approval on 23 February 1996.

-One alleged miracle attributed to him was investigated in the Lucca diocese (it came from Capannori) from 1983 to 1984 and the process received C.C.S. validation on 6 May 1988.
+The Positio was submitted to the congregation in 1989 for further evaluation and underwent theological approval on 23 February 1996.
+One miracle attributed to him was investigated in the Lucca diocese (it came from Capannori) from 1983 to 1984 and the process received validation on 6 May 1988.